AjumaPro/TutorMe-Suafast/README.md

-# TutorMe - Tutoring Marketplace Platform
+# Suafast - Tutoring Marketplace Platform

 An end-to-end tutoring marketplace that connects students with verified tutors for both in-person and online lessons.